-- sale of its equity interests in its Peruvian businesses, including its 83.6% stake in Luz del Sur, to China Yangtze Power International (Hongkong) Co., Limited for US$3.59 billion in cash.
+- sale of its equity interests in its Peruvian businesses, including its 83.6 percent stake in Luz del Sur, to China Yangtze Power International (Hongkong) Co., Limited for US$3.59 billion in cash.
 The transaction was named "M&A Deal of the Year" by China Business Law Journal in 2020;

 - purchase of a minority stake in Texas Transmission Holdings Corporation (TTHC), an indirect minority stockholder of Oncor Electric Delivery LLC, from Hunt Strategic Utility Investment, L.L.C.; and

-- US$9.45 billion all-cash acquisition of Energy Future Holdings Corp., which indirectly owns 80% of Oncor Electric Delivery Company, LLC, an operator of the largest electric transmission and distribution system in Texas.
-The transaction, which created the largest utility holding company in the US, valued Oncor at $US18.8 billion.
-This transaction was named "M&A Deal of the Year" by The Deal in 2018; Michael also represented Sempra in connection with in the acquisition by Oncor of InfraREIT, Inc. (NYSE: HIFR), for approximately $1.275 billion and the concurrent acquisition by (i) Sempra of a 50-percent interest in Sharyland Utilities, LP for approximately US$98 million and (ii) Oncor, through subsidiaries of InfraREIT, of certain North and West Texas assets of Sharyland;
+- US$9.45 billion all-cash acquisition of Energy Future Holdings Corp., which indirectly owns 80 percent of Oncor Electric Delivery Company, LLC, an operator of the largest electric transmission and distribution system in Texas.
+The transaction, which created the largest utility holding company in the United States, valued Oncor at US$18.8 billion.
+This transaction was named "M&A Deal of the Year" by The Deal in 2018; Michael also represented Sempra in connection with in the acquisition by Oncor of InfraREIT, Inc. (NYSE: HIFR), for approximately US$1.275 billion and the concurrent acquisition by (i) Sempra of a 50-percent interest in Sharyland Utilities, LP for approximately US$98 million; and (ii) Oncor, through subsidiaries of InfraREIT, of certain North and West Texas assets of Sharyland.

 - City Practice Group USA Holdings in its US$600 million sale to Warburg Pincus.
-City Practice Group operates 68 CityMD urgent care centers in the US with more than one million patient visits per year;
+City Practice Group operates 68 CityMD urgent care centers in the United States with more than one million patient visits per year.

 - Fortis Inc. (NYSE, TSX: FTS), Canada's largest publicly-owned utility, in its US$11.3 billion acquisition of ITC Holdings Corp.
-(NYSE: ITC), the largest independent electric transmission company in the US;
+(NYSE: ITC), the largest independent electric transmission company in the United States.

 - DISH Network Corporation (NASDAQ: DISH), an industry leader providing programming and technology, in: